 What Do Rapists Want?

-All so a few guys could have a little fun.
+So that a few guys could have a little fun?

 Six men have been arrested.
 And that may be the most surprising part of this story.
 Indian women are constantly harassed and raped and then blamed for the crimes.
 What were they wearing?
 What were they doing?
 Attacks are pooh-poohed.